-The prosecutor argued that the crime "was done to satisfy [defendant's] own lust based upon the kind of evidence that you have of ejaculation, semen which is found,

-3 amylase so high that the opinion of the expert was that it came from saliva," 4 demonstrating that Panah "ejaculate(d) in Nicole Parker's mouth" and "that the child was allowed to spit it into a kleenex or toilet paper which was then discarded into the 5 waste basket."
+The prosecutor argued that the crime "was done to satisfy [defendant's] own lust based upon the kind of evidence that you have of ejaculation, semen which is found, semen and saliva, a mixture of which is found on the sheets in the bed."
+(24 RT 2844.)
+The prosecutor further argued that the tissue paper with semen and "a concentration of amylase so high that the opinion of the expert was that it came from saliva," demonstrating that Panah "ejaculate(d) in Nicole Parker's mouth" and "that the child was allowed to spit it into a kleenex or toilet paper which was then discarded into the waste basket."
 (24 RT 2876.)
-He emphasized "the opinion of the expert that the blood 6 7 [on the robe] was that of type A, which matched Nicole Parker's," and "the saliva was of type B," "which would match the defendant."
+He emphasized "the opinion of the expert that the blood [on the robe] was that of type A, which matched Nicole Parker's," and "the saliva was of type B," "which would match the defendant."
 (24 RT 2877.)
-"It was a mixture in 8 9 the same area and it appeared to be deposited at about the same time."
+"It was a mixture in the same area and it appeared to be deposited at about the same time."
 (24 RT 2877.).
-10 B. 11 12 13 14 2331.)
-15 16 17 18 19 20 21 22 23 24 25 26 semen and saliva, a mixture of which is found on the sheets in the bed."
-(24 RT 2844.)

-The use of pathology evidence by the prosecution
+B. The use of pathology evidence by the prosecution

 The prosecution relied on testimony by forensic pathologist Eva Heuser, M.D., a Deputy Medical Examiner from the Los Angeles County Coroner's Office, to establish the victim's time and cause of the death during the guilt phase of the trial.
-(21 RT
+(21 RT 2331.)